Moe-hacker/ruri/README.md

 See [Integration](doc/Integration.md) for a guide to integrate ruri into your projects.
 # Behavior of rurienv:
 After initing the container, ruri will create a file /.rurienv by default, this config can unify container config, but it will also cover some of the command-line args, you can use `--no-rurienv` to disable it, or see [rurienv.md](doc/rurienv.md) to see its behavior.
+You might cannot remove this file unless you run `chattr -i .rurienv`, but don't worry, after umounting conainer by `ruri -U`, this config file will be removed automatically.
 If you want to change the container config, just use -U to umount it and re-run the container.
 # FAQ:
 [FAQ](doc/FAQ.md)